Overview

 - Clindamycin belongs to the lincomycin antibiotic class, which treats infection by stopping bacterial growth that eventually leads to the death of bacteria.
 The dose for clindamycin prescribed is 300 mg every 6 to 8 hours.

-- Metronidazole is an effective antibiotic that treats a number of bacterial infections, like skin infections, mouth infections, infections of the reproductive system, and rosacea.
+- Metronidazole is an effective antibiotic that treats various bacterial infections, including skin infections, oral infections, reproductive system infections, and rosacea.
 The prescribed dose for metronidazole is 500 mg every 6 to 8 hours.

 - Azithromycin: 500 mg on the first day, followed by 250 mg once daily for the next four days.